sirus-the-beaver/tiktok-concerts/README.md

 ## Introduction

 TikTok Concerts is designed to improve the experience of watching live concerts on TikTok Live.
 It provides several features to help artists and users connect more easily.
-The core functionality includes:

-- Scheduling public events
-- Displaying a map of events happening around the world
-- Notifying users about nearby events

 ## Features

 - **Event Scheduling:** Artists can schedule their live performances and make them publicly available.
 - **Global Events Map:** A dyanmic map showing all scheduled events worldwide.
-- **User Notification:** Users receive notifications for events happening nearby.

 ## Tech Stack